camunda/camunda-platform-get-started/spring/README.md

 # Blocking vs. Non-Blocking Code

-Some of the code examples above (deploy, start process instance) used
+The code example to start a process instance used
 ```
 send().join()
 ```
 which is a blocking call to wait for the issues command to be executed on the workflow engine.
 While this is very straightforward to use and produces easy-to-read code, blocking code is limited in terms of scalability.

 This is discussed in more detail in [this blog post about writing good workers for Camunda Platform 8](https://blog.bernd-ruecker.com/writing-good-workers-for-camunda-cloud-61d322cad862).